ayoshi007/cpp-minesweeper/README.md

 ---
 A TUI (FTXUI) Minesweeper program made for practicing C++

+Note that this project is being made on an Ubuntu system with no cross-platform compatibility in mind.

+The bash scripts are for building in Debug and Release mode.

 Subdirectory explanations:
 - app - holds the main file that will become the target executable
 - tests - holds tests for the library created from src